Beliavsky/Burkardt-Fortran-90/README.md

 [test_eigen](https://people.math.sc.edu/Burkardt/f_src/test_eigen/test_eigen.html) Test Matrices for Eigenvalue Analysis.

 [toms384](https://people.math.sc.edu/Burkardt/f77_src/toms384/toms384.html) implements ACM TOMS algorithm 384, for computing the eigenvalues and eigenvectors of a symmetric matrix.

+# Fortran Tools

+[extract](https://people.math.sc.edu/Burkardt/f_src/f90split/f90split.html) extracts a subroutine, function or module by name from a FORTRAN file.

+[f77_to_f90](https://people.math.sc.edu/Burkardt/f_src/f77_to_f90/f77_to_f90.html) converts fixed source form to free source form.

+[fixcon](https://people.math.sc.edu/Burkardt/f_src/fixcon/fixcon.html) converts the line continuation scheme used in a FORTRAN77 file to that used in FORTRAN90 files.

+[include_files](https://people.math.sc.edu/Burkardt/f_src/f90split/f90split.html) makes a copy of a FORTRAN file, in which INCLUDE statements are replaced by the corresponding include files.

+[xerror](https://people.math.sc.edu/Burkardt/f_src/xerror/xerror.html) collects information about errors that occur during a program's execution, and takes the appropriate action, which may include printing a message, diverting to a user routine, or aborting execution of the program.

 # Graph Algorithms